JAIPUR LITERARY FESTIVAL 2018

 Working with the Australian Broadcasting Corporation and Deborah Fleming AO, the former Executive Producer of ABC TV's Australian Story, I co-hosted video storytelling workshops in October/November 2017 for news producers around Australia.
-(Confession: I enjoyed this immensely - exploring and dissecting what makes a great story is one of my core pleasures.
-Yes, story tragic.)
+I enjoyed this immensely - exploring and dissecting what makes a great story is one of my core pleasures.
+Yes, I'm a story tragic.

 For two decades, the award-winning Australian Story has been one of Australia's top-rating programs.
-Back in 1995 - an eternity ago - I helped devise the program along with Deb Fleming and a talented team, and Deb went on to helm the show for 19 years through season after successful season.
+In 1995 I helped devise the program along with Deb Fleming and a talented team, and Deb went on to helm the show for 19 years through season after successful season.
 It’s won countless prizes and nominations and is still going strong.

-These one-day workshops drew draw on our long experience and highlight the essential ingredients of a well-told video story, employing techniques from classic cinema, drama and literature along with examples from contemporary media.
+These one-day workshops drew draw on our long experience and highlighted the key ingredients of a well-told video story, employing techniques from classic cinema, stage drama and literature along with examples from contemporary media.
 (Everything from Scorsese to Kundera to French TV ads...)
 The enthusiasm and creativity of the young journalists attending was palpable, and impressive.